jxhnthan/HDB/architecture/ARCHITECTURE.md

 ### VPC Layout

 The VPC is divided into four purpose-specific subnets.
-Traffic flows in one direction — from the DMZ inward — and each tier is isolated from the others by dedicated route tables and network ACLs.
+Traffic flows in one direction primarily from the DMZ inward and each tier is isolated from the others by dedicated route tables and network ACLs.

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": true, "curve": "basis"}, "themeVariables": {"primaryColor": "#f9f7ff", "primaryBorderColor": "#8c4fff", "lineColor": "#8c4fff", "tertiaryColor": "#f0f2f5"}}}%%